Driving after a knee replacement

 Wondering how long it will take before you can get back behind the wheel is a common concern for patients awaiting replacement surgery.
 In the preparation for a knee replacement it's understandably a prevalent question.
 For anyone who relies on cars to get around, which is many of us, going without one isn’t a comfortable prospect.

 How does knee replacement surgery affect your capacity to drive and what tips are useful when it's time to get back behind the wheel?
-Esteemed orthopaedic surgeon Mr Christopher Arthur Bailey answers these questions and more in our latest article.
+Esteemed orthopaedic surgeon Mr Christopher Arthur Bailey answers these questions and more in our latest article, telling when driving after a knee replacement is recommended.

 What does the general guidance say?